Anglican Communion

 LAMBETH CONFERENCE

-The Anglican Church of Australia actively engages with the following networks:
+The Anglican Church of Australia actively engages with the following commissions and networks coordinated by the Anglican Communion Office:

 Mr Garth Blake SC (Diocese of Sydney) has been appointed to be the representative of the Province of Australia on the Inter-Anglican Safe Church Commission.
 It was established at the 16th Session of ACC and he has since been appointed Chair.